marywyg/Cpp-Asm-Bandpass-Filter/README.md

 - Link between main application and DLLs
 - Providing pointers to data for assembly function
 - Multiple threads
+- The FIR algorithm in C++ for applying bandpass filter
 - The FIR algorithm in assembly for applying bandpass filter

 ## What is not yet done